bonaventuredossou/MLM_AL/README.md

 ## Citation
+ - **Arxiv Citation**:

+ ``@misc{dossou2022afrolm,
+      title={AfroLM: A Self-Active Learning-based Multilingual Pretrained Language Model for 23 African Languages}, author={Bonaventure F. P. Dossou and Atnafu Lambebo Tonja and Oreen Yousuf and Salomey Osei and Abigail Oppong and Iyanuoluwa Shode and Oluwabusayo Olufunke Awoyomi and Chris Chinenye Emezue}, year={2022},
+      eprint={2211.03263},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}}``

-We will share the proceeding citation as soon as possible.
+We will share the official proceeding citation as soon as possible.
 Stay tuned, and if you have liked our work, give it a star.
-You can for now access a version of the paper [here](https://drive.google.com/file/d/1HMtEyeHlwlnNEZpB6ih1CaSsXxVH-3OH/view?usp=share_link)

 ## Reach out

 Do you have a question?
 Please create an issue and we will reach out as soon as possible